 Tawanna’s civic leadership has been recognized with many awards and commendations.
 A few notables include: Washburn University Alumni Fellow (2018), Twin Cities Business Magazine 100 People to Know (2017 & 2019), Top 25 Disruptive Leaders Working to Close Racial Gaps- Living Cities 2016, Minneapolis- St. Paul Women in Business Award 2017, Bush Fellowship 2014, Midlands Business Journal’s (Omaha) 40 Under 40 in 2004.

-A true servant leader, who prides herself in giving back, Tawanna has lent her leadership to over 35 non-profit and philanthropic boards over the two decades.
-Today she serves as a Trustee at the Women’s Foundation of Minnesota, board member at the Northside Achievement Zone and Forward Cities, and Co-Chair of the Itasca Project’s North Minneapolis Partnership.
+A true servant leader, who prides herself in giving back, Tawanna has lent her leadership to over 40 non-profit and philanthropic boards over the two decades.
+Today she serves as a board member at the Northside Achievement Zone and Forward Cities.

 Tawanna answered the call into ministry in 2000 while living in Des Moines, and continues heeding the call and her gifts are deployed with her truest vocation.
 Today, Tawanna serves as a minister at Grace Apostolic Church.
 There she also serves as Board Treasurer & Finance Committee Chair, altar worker, and overseeing leadership training for ministry and auxiliary leaders.